≡ Menu

 * 3 months of data are obtained from MarketWatch.com and Public Mutual Online.

-For your information, the FTSE Bursa Malaysia Small Cap Index (FBMSCAP) is the selected Benchmark for Public Islamic Opportunities Fund (PIOF).
+The FTSE Bursa Malaysia Small Cap Shariah Index (FBMSCSM) is the selected Benchmark for the Public Islamic Opportunities Fund (PIOF).

 Constituents are screened according to the Malaysian Securities Commission’s Shariah Advisory Council (SAC) screening methodology.

-As shown, the Public Islamic Opportunities Fund (PIOF) unit price tracks closely the volatility of the FBMSCAP index.
+The results above show that the unit price of the PIOF tracks closely the volatility of the FBMSCSM index.

 Positive Changes